10 most common freight shipping questions.

 A: While freight shipping services are very reliable, shipments do not typically come with a guaranteed transit time unless it is requested.
 Pickup day is not included in the qualification and calculation of transit time.

-While these aren't the only common questions and answers related to the freight shipping industry, we hope this post serves as a useful resource next time you have freight to ship.
+While these aren't the only common questions and answers related to the freight shipping industry, we hope this post serves as a useful resource the next time your small business has freight to ship.
+If you’re looking to get started with a new freight shipping process of your own, head over to our Freight Management Services page to learn more.Get Free Quotes